michellexg/car-dealership-application/README.md

 related to the Automobile model of the inventory.
 This gives access to the necessary information to track automobiles in the inventory.
 The SaleRecord model handles a table for the sales person, customer, automobile (via the vin number) and the price of the automobile.
 The
-SaleRecord model also uses foreign keys for the sales person, customer and automobileVO in order to connect those tables and databases so that all the relevant information from each table is tracked with the sales.
+SaleRecord model also uses foreign keys for the sales person, customer and automobileVO in order to connect those tables and databases so that all the relevant information from each table is tracked with the sales and updated accordingly.